Mandarin Duck Blades: Characters

-Adaptations
+Film Adaptations

 In 1961 Hong Kong's Emei Film Company produced a two-part Cantonese film based on the story.
-The film was directed by Lee Fa and starred Lam Fung and Chow Chung as Xiao Zhonghui and Yuan Guannan respectively.
+The film was directed by Lee Fa and starred Patricia Lam and Chow Chung as Xiao Zhonghui and Yuan Guannan respectively.

 In 1982, Hong Kong's Shaw Brothers film company produced the film with the title Lovers' Blades.
-It was directed by Lu Jungu, written by Ni Wei, and starred Hui Yinghong as Xiao Zhonghui, Meng Yuanwen as Yuan Guannan, Yuan De as Lin Yulong, Wen Xue-er as Ren Feiyan, and Wang Longwei as Zhuo Tianxiong.
+It was directed by Lu Jungu, written by Ni Kuang, and starred Kara Wai as Xiao Zhonghui, Meng Yuanwen as Yuan Guannan, Yuan De as Lin Yulong, Wen Xue-er as Ren Feiyan, and Wang Longwei as Zhuo Tianxiong.